 Hereafter, on every special occasion, scratch that, on every special moment, your friends will want to go back to the spark you triggered.
 They will look into the thoughts and ideas you inspired them with, so they can join you in daydreaming, or add your adventure plans to their own, or so they can contribute a little to your dreams financially instead of buying you another sweater next Christmas.

 Because, the best wish list matters.
 Your Dream List matters.
 See theirs, and you will know.
-When you start managing Dream Lists together for wedding registries or baby showers, or your next big adventure together, you will wonder how you ever lived without one.
+When you start managing Dream Lists together for wedding registries, Christmas lists, or baby showers, or your next big adventure together, you will wonder how you ever lived without one.

 We are here to pull back the chaos, and do more together.
 Start your Dream List, and bring friends - they'll love it.